If you’ve ever wondered what hydroponic gardening was OR how to grow peppers hydroponically, you’ve come to the right place.

 Let’s start with an introduction (you can skip this if you’re already familiar with what hydroponics is)…

-If you're new to hydroponics, this is where to start.
-This article from the University of Arizona gives a basic overview of how this all works.
+If you’re new to hydroponics, this is where to start.
+This article from the USDA National Agricultural Library gives you more information on how this all works.

 In a previous post, we explained the advantages of hydroponics as well as listed some of the different methods you can use.
 Be sure to check this out before moving forward.